Harold Eugene Miller

-An eyewitness shared following information: "In a small wooded area behind Bickerath to the north lies 1 American body on top of the ground.
+Another eyewitness shared following information: "In a small wooded area behind Bickerath to the north lies 1 American body on top of the ground.
 Fighting took place in and around Bickerath from Sept.
 14, 1944 to Dec.
 14, 1944.
 It is believed that the deceased was killed by artillery fire."
 Informant: Josef Stollenwerk, Bickerath, Germany.

-Another report states: "Soldier was wounded near Simmerath, Germany, and given first aid by an aid man.
+And another report states: "Soldier was wounded near Simmerath, Germany, and given first aid by an aid man.
 When a patrol was sent back to get him, no trace of this soldier was found".

-During Harolds short stay in the war, he earned a Purple Heart.
+During Harold's short stay in the war, he earned a Purple Heart.
 He is buried at the Ardennes American Cemetery in Neupré in Belgium.
 His grave is located at plot D, row 22, grave 4.